-$$(1) \quad (-g_r, \dots, -g_1) \prec (\deg(\epsilon_r) - \deg(\psi_r) + q_r, \dots, \deg(\epsilon_1) - \deg(\psi_1) + q_1),$$
+(1) $(-g_r, \dots, -g_1) \prec (\deg(\epsilon_r) - \deg(\psi_r) + q_r, \dots, \deg(\epsilon_1) - \deg(\psi_1) + q_1),$ where $g_1 \geq \dots \geq g_r$ is the decreasing reordering of $k_r + \ell_1, \dots, k_1 + \ell_r,$

-$$(2) \quad \text{and} \quad \sum{i=1}^{m-r} v_i = \sum{i=1}^r k_i \quad \text{and} \quad \sum{i=1}^{n-r} d_i = \sum{i=1}^r \ell_i.$$
+(2) and $\sum{i=1}^{m-r} v_i = \sum{i=1}^r k_i \quad \text{and} \quad \sum{i=1}^{n-r} d_i = \sum{i=1}^r \ell_i.$

-- 1 Preliminaries: Which are the data to be prescribed? - 2 Goals of the talk - 3 Reminders on prescribed complete eigenstructure - 4 Prescribed data with minimal indices of row and column spaces - 5 Conclusions
+- 1 Preliminaries: Which are the data to be prescribed? - 2 Goals of the talk - 3 Reminders on prescribed complete eigenstructures - 4 Prescribed data with minimal indices of row and column spaces - 5 Conclusions

-- We have provided necessary and sufficient conditions for the existence of polynomial and rational matrices when instead of the left and right minimal indices or in addition to their classical complete eigenstructures the minimal indices of their row and column spaces are prescribed. - The obtained necessary and sufficient conditions are very simple and only require to check some equalities or inequalities of integer numbers related to the prescribed data. - These results can be easily extended to skew-symmetric polynomial and rational matrices, but - extending these results to other structured polynomial and rational matrices is a completely open area.
+- We have provided necessary and sufficient conditions for the existence of polynomial and rational matrices when instead of or in addition to their classical complete eigenstructures the minimal indices of their row and column spaces are prescribed. - The obtained necessary and sufficient conditions are very simple and only require to check some equalities or inequalities of integer numbers related to the prescribed data. - Extending these results to structured polynomial and rational matrices is essentially a completely open area where just very few particular results have been published so far.

-- We have provided necessary and sufficient conditions for the existence of polynomial and rational matrices when instead of the left and right minimal indices or in addition to their classical complete eigenstructures the minimal indices of their row and column spaces are prescribed. - The obtained necessary and sufficient conditions are very simple and only require to check some equalities or inequalities of integer numbers related to the prescribed data. - These results can be easily extended to skew-symmetric polynomial and rational matrices, but - extending these results to other structured polynomial and rational matrices is a completely open area.
+- We have provided necessary and sufficient conditions for the existence of polynomial and rational matrices when instead of or in addition to their classical complete eigenstructures the minimal indices of their row and column spaces are prescribed. - The obtained necessary and sufficient conditions are very simple and only require to check some equalities or inequalities of integer numbers related to the prescribed data. - Extending these results to structured polynomial and rational matrices is essentially a completely open area where just very few particular results have been published so far.

-- We have provided necessary and sufficient conditions for the existence of polynomial and rational matrices when instead of the left and right minimal indices or in addition to their classical complete eigenstructures the minimal indices of their row and column spaces are prescribed. - The obtained necessary and sufficient conditions are very simple and only require to check some equalities or inequalities of integer numbers related to the prescribed data. - These results can be easily extended to skew-symmetric polynomial and rational matrices, but - extending these results to other structured polynomial and rational matrices is a completely open area.
+- We have provided necessary and sufficient conditions for the existence of polynomial and rational matrices when instead of or in addition to their classical complete eigenstructures the minimal indices of their row and column spaces are prescribed. - The obtained necessary and sufficient conditions are very simple and only require to check some equalities or inequalities of integer numbers related to the prescribed data. - Extending these results to structured polynomial and rational matrices is essentially a completely open area where just very few particular results have been published so far.

-- We have provided necessary and sufficient conditions for the existence of polynomial and rational matrices when instead of the left and right minimal indices or in addition to their classical complete eigenstructures the minimal indices of their row and column spaces are prescribed. - The obtained necessary and sufficient conditions are very simple and only require to check some equalities or inequalities of integer numbers related to the prescribed data. - These results can be easily extended to skew-symmetric polynomial and rational matrices, but - extending these results to other structured polynomial and rational matrices is a completely open area.
+- We have provided necessary and sufficient conditions for the existence of polynomial and rational matrices when instead of or in addition to their classical complete eigenstructures the minimal indices of their row and column spaces are prescribed. - The obtained necessary and sufficient conditions are very simple and only require to check some equalities or inequalities of integer numbers related to the prescribed data. - Extending these results to structured polynomial and rational matrices is essentially a completely open area where just very few particular results have been published so far.